 How should my business be using social media?

-- Start with a plan.
+1. Start with a plan.
+This new world doesn’t need to be overwhelming.
 Set goals and objectives that will make a real impact on your business.
-Acquiring new customers or introducing new merchandise, for example, are more valuable than gaining “likes.”
+It’s ok to start small.
+Acquiring new customers or introducing new merchandise, for example, is more valuable than gaining “likes.”
 Create a social media calendar to track dates for creating and posting content.

-- Choose platforms that makes sense for your business.
+2. Choose platforms that makes sense for your business.
 Consider your customer demographics and choose the social media platforms in which they are most likely to engage.
-B2B businesses, for example, may target LinkedIn, while retail businesses may need a Pinterest page.
+B2B’s, for example, may find more success on LinkedIn, while retail businesses may want a Pinterest page.

-- Write meaningful content.
-It’s critical to have content that is fresh, timely and appealing to your customers.
+3. Write meaningful content.
+This may seem obvious, but it’s critical to have content that is fresh, timely and appealing to your customers.
 Overt sales pitches are off-putting.
-Posts that teach, entertain and amaze are always in style.
+Posts that educate or entertain are always in style.
+Don’t allow your information to become stale – always measure how your content is performing and update or adjust when needed.

-- Expand your audience.
-Build your presence by using social media tools like hashtags, tagging, and giveaways to attract new customers.
+4. Expand your audience.
+Build your presence by using social media tools like hashtags, tagging, or short videos to attract new customers.
+Once you are comfortable using all of the free features offered to you through the different social media platforms, take it up a notch with some paid posts or advertisements.
 Facebook, for example, makes it easy (for a price) for small businesses to “boost” posts and push them out to the demographic of your choosing.
 Ask for feedback and thoughtfully respond to criticism to create trusting relationships.
+Give people a reason to follow you.

-The bottom line: Social media is here to stay.
+Social media is here to stay.
 Don’t miss out on an audience that’s ready and willing to connect with your brand.
+It may even work so well that you can look at reducing your budget in some areas.